Bassem-bk-1220/PreventFoodWasteApplication/README.md

 -  Update profile
 -  Add and update product
 -  See the products
--  Receive notification for the product that it wil be expired.
+-  Receive notification for the product that it will be expired.

 ** Client can:
 -  Connect (login)